gregdetre/healthyselfjournal/docs/reference/WEB_INTERFACE.md

 ## Troubleshooting
 - **MediaRecorder unsupported**: Firefox/Safari variants lacking Opus support will fail early; inform users to switch browsers or add future polyfills.
 - **Permission errors**: If microphone access is denied, the UI surfaces a blocking status message; resolve by resetting browser permissions.
 - **Upload failures**: JSON errors include a `detail` field; transcription or LLM failures bubble up so issues (API keys, backend availability) mirror CLI troubleshooting steps.
+When transcription is deferred, the detail message contains the exact reconcile command so you can recover once connectivity returns.
 - **TypeScript build issues**: Ensure `npm install` has run; the `tsconfig.json` targets ES2020 modules using Node resolution, so stale node_modules or incompatible tooling will surface compiler errors.
 - **Voice playback issues**: Ensure `OPENAI_API_KEY` is set when `--voice-mode` is enabled (default backend is OpenAI).
 Some browsers restrict autoplay; first playback should occur after a user gesture (record/stop) to satisfy policies.
 If audio is silent, check `sessions/events.log` for `tts.error` entries.